jsdealy/latin/miscellae/guideToLatinConversation.md

 Will you come or not?

-Will you come to-mor-
+Will you come to-morrow?— Yes, but toward evening.
-row?— Yes, but to-
-ward evening.

 What day wdll you
 come?